ubccr/xdmod/docs/novice_user.md

 Similarly the `roles.d/summary.json` file would be edited to add the portlet to the roles that will see it.
 In the example below the portlet is added to the summary page for the center director role (`cd`).
 The `type` setting should match the xtype string in the `Ext.reg` call in the javascript.
-The `name` setting should be set to a human understandable description of the portlet.
+The `name` setting must be set to a unique value.
+It is recommended to set this to a human understandable description of the portlet.
 The `config` setting  may contain any valid json and is available to the portlet as the `this.config` property.

 ```json
 {